feenes/mytb/README.rst

 Please contact us if you want to be referenced

+Projects, that I know of are

-    * MHComm ( https://mhcomm.fr ) for some of their software
+    * MHComm ( https://mhcomm.fr ) for most of their python projects
     * The timon project ( https://github.com/feenes/timon )